bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 Probability Spaces & Random Variables
 -------------------------------------

-(Skip this part if you're already familiar with the measure-theoretic probability definition.)
+(Skip this part if you're already familiar with the measure theoretic definition of probability.)

+We're going to dive into the measure definition of probability *attempting* to give some intuition while still maintaining some level of rigour.
 First, let's examine the definition of a **probability space** :math:`(\Omega, {\mathcal {F}}, P)`.
-This is basically the same setup you learn in a basic probability class, except with fancier math.
+This is the same basic idea you learn in a first probability course except with fancier math.

-:math:`\Omega` is the **sample space**, which defines the set of all possible outcomes or results of that experiment.
+:math:`\Omega` is the **sample space**, which defines the set of all possible outcomes of an experiment.
 In finite sample spaces, any subset of the samples space is called an **event**.
-Another way to think about events is any thing you would want to measure the probability on, e.g. individual elements of :math:`\Omega`,  unions of elements, or even the empty set.
+Another way to think about events is any grouping of objects you would want to measure the probability on, e.g. individual elements of :math:`\Omega`, unions of elements, or even the empty set.

 However, this type of reasoning breaks down when we have certain types of infinite samples spaces (e.g. real line).
-For this, we need to define an events more precisely with an **event space** :math:`\mathcal{F} \subseteq 2^{\Omega}` (:math:`2^{\Omega}` denotes the `power set <https://en.wikipedia.org/wiki/Power_set>`__) using a construction called a :math:`\sigma`-algebra ("sigma algebra"):
+For this, we need to define an event more precisely with an **event space** :math:`\mathcal{F} \subseteq 2^{\Omega}` (:math:`2^{\Omega}` denotes the `power set <https://en.wikipedia.org/wiki/Power_set>`__) using a construction called a :math:`\sigma`-algebra ("sigma algebra"):